thyth/hive/README.md

 ## How?

-A Hive instance is configured to run on each site with knowledge of the local DNS search path (e.g. `west.example.com`), and the local IP address range (e.g. `10.0.0.0/16`).
-It presents itself as an RFC2136 compatible DNS server, listening for DHCP driven dynamic DNS update commands from both the local DHCP server, and the Hive instances of other sites.
+A Hive instance is configured to run on each site with knowledge of the local DNS search path (e.g. `west.example.com`), the local IP address range (e.g. `10.0.0.0/16`), and the local authoritative DNS master (e.g. `10.0.0.1`).
+It presents itself as a DNS server that listens for RFC1996 zone update notifications from the local DNS master, initiates zone transfers from that master (using RFC1995 IFXRs when possible), and listens for RFC2136 dynamic DNS update commands from the Hive instances of other sites.

 These host device records are transformed to the rendezvous DNS search path suffix (e.g. `rdvu.example.com`), and then forwarded as CNAME mappings via RFC2136 updates to the site's primary DNS server.
-Host address mappings from the local IP address range will supersede any remote IP address range.
-Host address mappings from remote IP address ranges will be dropped if a mapping from a local IP address range is active.
+Host address mappings from the local master will supersede any remote peer mappings.

+The role of each Hive instance is to augment the local DNS master records and communicate the necessary information to its peers at other sites.
+Dynamic update queries from e.g. DHCP servers, and all client requests shall be served only by that DNS master.
+This minimizes the complexity of rendezvous coordination, best interoperates with typical dynamic DNS/DHCP site configurations, and assures minimal network disruption in the event of a Hive instance failure.

 ## Result